The buy-to-let boom is continuing, and investors are increasingly looking for new areas in which to invest.

-Rental properties in SO15 have an average rental yield of just under four per cent, with median asking prices of just over £260,000, and median rental value of £852.
+Rental properties in SO15 boast some impressive averages - rental yield of 4.26 per cent, asking prices of just over £245,113, and rental value of £871.

 Finally, SO19 is situated in the south west of Southampton, adjacent to the southerly part of SO17.
 It includes Sholing, Thornhill, Woolston, and Weston.
-Sholing is an easy commute to central Southampton, as well as Portsmouth, as it has its own railway station, as well as a nature reserve.
+Sholing is an easy commute to central Southampton, as well as Portsmouth, as it has its own railway station.
+It also has a nature reserve.
 Thornhill, meanwhile, has four schools, including one for children with special educational needs.

 There are great buy-to-let deals to be had in Southampton, especially in the student market.
 When making a decision on property, consider some of the following key factors:

 We create this content for general information purposes and it should not be taken as advice.
 Always take professional advice.
 Read our full disclaimer

 6th Floor99 Gresham StreetLondonEC2V 7NG